This Is England '90: Summer

+One morning, Harvey and Gadget are planning an overnight trip to a rave in the countryside.
+Harvey scolds Gadget for packing far too many items and tells him to reduce the amount of baggage.
+Elsewhere, Kelly leaves an older man's flat after having slept with him the night before.

+Meanwhile, Shaun receives a letter from a college he had applied to study photography at.
+The letter informs him of his rejection.
+Cynthia tries to console Shaun, causing him to blow up and begin screaming at her.
+He later joins Harvey, Gadget, Kelly and Trev and the group set off to find the rave.

-Shaun, Harvey, Gadget, Kelly and Trev all pack into a small car, venturing into the countryside in search of a rave.
-On the way they meet Flip and Higgy, whose car has broken down, so all seven squeeze into one car.
-After a long day trying to find their intended venue, they give up and begin to camp out in the woods for the night.
-In the distance, they hear the sound of drums and assume it is the rave they have been trying to find.
-Walking down into a field they stumble upon a commune of new-age travellers and spontaneously join their party.
-Shaun finds comfort with an attractive older lady, whilst Kelly, already drunk on alcohol and high on Ecstasy, is encouraged by three older men to smoke drugs before they have sex with her in a trailer.
+During the trip, they become lost and moods only worsen when Harvey and Gadget get into a fight over a map.
+They then encounter Flip and Higgy, whose car has broken down.
+The two squeeze into Harvey's car and join them.
+After failing to find the rave once again, they decide to simply camp in the woods for the night, until they follow the sound of nearby drums and stumble upon a commune of new-age travellers and spontaneously join their party.
+Shaun talks with a kindly older woman and ends up opening up about his late father, whilst Kelly, already drunk on alcohol and high on Ecstasy, is encouraged by three older men to smoke drugs before they have sex with her in a trailer.
 After waking, whilst watching the sunrise, a tearful Kelly confides in Gadget "I'm a fucking slag Gadget...I just do what I fucking want, Gadge, that's the fucking problem".

 Lol, Woody and Milky stay at home, spending the afternoon having a barbecue in their front garden.
 When the phone rings in the evening, Lol says it is her mother and takes the call in another room.
-She later tells Woody that it wasn't her mother, but it was Combo, who is about to be released from prison and needs a place to stay.
+She later reveals it was not her mother, but actually Combo, who is being released from prison and needs a place to stay.
+Lol and Woody both agree Combo should stay with them.